retostauffer/python-colorspace/paper.md

-One way to construct efficient color palettes with the desired characteristics is to use a perceptual-based color model, a color model that represents the way the human visual system processes color information.
+One way to construct efficient color palettes with the desired characteristics is to use a perceptual-based color model, a color model that represents the way the human visual system processes color information [@Kaiser:1996; @Knoblauch2002].
 One such color model is the Hue-Chroma-Luminance (HCL) model, a three-dimensional color space defined by the following three axes: